ORESoftware/npm-link-up/README.md

     "/.git/"
   ],
   "list": [               // list the packages that you want to symlink to this project, here.
 NPM package name only, no paths needed.
-    "socket.io",          // (these are just examples using well-known NPM packages) "mongoose",
+    "socket.io",          // (these are just examples using well-known NPM packages, you will be using packages that you develop locally.)
+    "mongoose",
     "lodash"
   ],
-  "install": "yarn",     // we give specific instructions (a bash script) on how to install, ("npm install" is default) "linkToItself": true   // if true, we link this project to itself, true is the default }
+  "install": "yarn",     // we give specific instructions (a bash script) on how to install, ("npm install" is default) "linkToItself": true   // if true, we link this project to itself, true is the default.
+Linking a project to itself is useful for testing.
+}
 ```